picture picture

 About ISMACS

-ISMACS is recognised as the leading authority on early sewing machine history and is regularly consulted by the media, museums and other institutions.
+ISMACS is recognized as the leading authority on early sewing machine history and is regularly consulted by the media, museums and other institutions.

-The society maintains the world's finest archive with copies of manuals, early advertisments, patents etc. All are available to members.
+The Society maintains the world's finest archive with copies of manuals, early advertisements, patents etc. All are available to members.

-A regular, professionally-produced magazine is printed four times a year.
-It varies from 40 to 56 pages and contains a wealth of research findings, social reports, details (with prices) from auction sales throughout the world, hints and tips on restoration, etc. For ease of use, a detailed index is provided annually.
+A regular, professionally-produced magazine is issued to members containing a wealth of research findings, social reports, details (with prices) from auction sales throughout the world, hints and tips on restoration and news from members.

 Features include pages on toys, Singer Featherweights and detailed histories of pioneering companies.

-New members receive a 'starter kit' with a list of books, both in and out of print, a guide to assessing the condition of a machine, rarity charts and even help in locating collectable models.
+New members receive a 'welcome pack' with a list of books, both in and out of print, a guide to assessing the condition of a machine, history and information about the Society.

-Regular meetings are held in the UK and there are annual get-togethers in Australia and plans to extend this to the USA.
+Regular meetings are held in the UK and there are get-togethers in Australia.

-The annual convention is the highlight of every sewing-machine collector's year.
-In 1996 over 170 members from throughout the world attended and took part in the largest-ever antique sewing machine auction where models were sold from between £5 ($7) and £8,000 ($13,500).
+The annual UK Convention is the highlight of every sewing-machine collector's year and we hold the largest antique sewing machine auctions where models have sold from modest prices, up to £8,000 ($16,500).
 Members who are unable to attend may still take part in the auction and buy or sell machines.

 The world's leading collectors belong to ISMACS.